Zimbabwe Republic Police: History

 The British South Africa Police was formed in 1889 under the rule of the British South Africa Company.
-The Zimbabwe Republic Police was established on 1 August 1980 following the Rhodesian Bush War, by the integration of the BSAP, auxilary forces, and ZIPRA and ZANLA forces.
+The Zimbabwe Republic Police was established on 1 August 1980 following the Rhodesian Bush War, by the integration of the BSAP, auxiliary forces, and ZIPRA and ZANLA forces.
 Then-Home Affairs Minister Cde Joshua Nkomo announced the new post-independence title for the national police.

 Following independence in 1980, the force had a strength of about 9,000 regular personnel and a further 25,000 police reservists (nearly half of whom were white Zimbabweans of European ancestry).
 After independence, the force followed an official policy of "Africanisation", in which senior white officers were retired, and their positions filled by black officers.
 In 1982, Wiridzayi Nguruve, who had joined the force as a constable in 1960, became the first black commissioner of the force.
 He was then succeeded by Henry Mkurazhizha whose deputies were Augustine Chihuri and Emmanuel S. Ruzario, the former going on to become commissioner.

 Zimbabwe Republic Police commander's rank was upgraded from Commissioner to Commissioner-General in 2008.
 This followed a similar move in the Zimbabwe Defence Forces in 1993 and consequently in the Zimbabwe Prisons and Correctional Service in 2014.